Pearl River Revitalization Plan

 Pearl River Revitalization Coalition Members

-City of Jackson, Hinds County, Greater Jackson Chamber of Commerce, Downtown Jackson Partners, University of Mississippi Medical Center, Jackson State University, Tougaloo College, Millsaps College, Mississippi College, Belhaven University, Hinds Community College, Great City Mississippi Foundation, Jackson Heart Foundation, Fondren Renaissance Foundation, Visit Jackson, Mississippi Children’s Museum, Mississippi Museum of Art, C Spire Foundation, Jackson Medical Mall Foundation, Ergon Foundation, LeFleur East Foundation, Clean Up Jackson
+City of Jackson, Hinds County, Greater Jackson Chamber of Commerce, Downtown Jackson Partners, University of Mississippi Medical Center, Jackson State University, Tougaloo College, Millsaps College, Mississippi College, Belhaven University, Hinds Community College, Greater Belhaven Foundation, Great City Mississippi Foundation, Jackson Heart Foundation, Fondren Renaissance Foundation, Visit Jackson, Mississippi Children’s Museum, Mississippi Museum of Art, C Spire Foundation, Jackson Medical Mall Foundation, Ergon Foundation, LeFleur East Foundation, Clean Up Jackson

 • The Alternative D Solution published in the Pearl River Environmental Impact State report by the USACE proposes river widening and replacing the 100 year old weir with a 21st century weir.
 The plan manages flooding while also creating a range of community benefits.